Catenscia/MxOps/docs/source/getting_started/presentation.md

 ## User Flow

-MxOps works with simple yaml files called `Scenes`.
+MxOps works with simple yaml files called `Scenes` that look like the examples shown above.
 In these `Scenes` you will simply describe the different elements that will be used to interact with the blockchain.
-During execution, MxOps will save some data locally on your computer:
+During execution, MxOps will save some data locally on your computer, for example:

-- deployment addresses for new contracts
+- deployment addresses for newly deployed contracts
-- token identifier for new tokens
+- token identifier for newly issued tokens
-- query results when specified
+- query results when asked by the user

 This data is accessible to MxOps and can be reused within `Scenes`.